 As we’ve learned throughout several of our Sole elliptical reviews, excellent ergonomics are always a big selling point for the brand’s machines.
-There are a few key elements to the design of the Sole E35 elliptical that play into this, including a two-degree inward slope if its pedals (as recommended by physical therapists), a reasonable amount of pedal cushioning, and the choice of three pedal angles to support differing natural gaits.
+There are a few key elements to the design of the Sole E35 elliptical that play into this: Including a two-degree inward slope of its pedals as recommended by physical therapists, a reasonable amount of pedal cushioning, and the choice of three pedal angles to support differing gaits.

 The Sole E35 is a relatively compact machine overall, thanks to its front-drive configuration.
-It’s not a folding unit, so you’ll still have to accommodate its 82″ x 31″ footprint in your home gym, but it’s far from being the largest elliptical on the market right now.
+It’s not a folding unit, so you’ll still have to accommodate its 82- x 31-inch foot print in your home gym, but it’s far from being the largest elliptical on the market right now.
 The machine, like many other pieces of fitness equipment, has integrated transport wheels.
-These will allow you to roll the machine into a corner of the room when not in uses, in order to free up a bit of extra space.
-The use of whisper-quiet magnetic resistance also makes the Sole E35 elliptical very well suited for home gym use.
-It won’t take up too much space, nor will it wake up your pets/neighbors during use.
+These will allow you to roll the machine into a corner of the room when not in use in order to free up a bit of extra space.
+The use of whisper-quiet magnetic resistance also makes the Sole E35 elliptical well suited for home gym use.
+It won’t take up too much space, nor will it wake up your pets and neighbors during use.

 The new Sole E35 Elliptical has a very respectable warranty, and one that is a decent amount longer than what they offer on the entry-level E25.
 Its $2,599 price tag includes five years of coverage on its parts and electronics, as well as a lifetime warranty on its frame.
 By comparison the E25 is only covered for three years.
 It’s also worth noting that the Sole E35 is often marked down significantly from that full retail price, with discounts often dropping its price a good ways under $2,000.
 Be sure to check out the brand’s website for current sale prices and potential offers of free shipping.

 Our Favorite Features

 - 20″ stride with 30 incline levels